Rade58/first_taste_of_microservices/README.md

 ***

-I'm building this app from scatch

-Even the Event Bus will be built from scratch

-So this app isn't a production template, it is built for educational purposes
+I'm building this app from scatch.
+Even the Event Bus will be built from scratch.
+So this app isn't a production template; it is built for educational purposes.

+# App

+Allowing users to create posts.

+Allowing users to leave comments on them.